Filtering Discomforting Recommendations with Large Language Models: Evaluation

 \subsubsection{Dataset}

-We conducted offline experiments using the MIND~\cite{wu2020mind} dataset, which details negative samples recommended to users during interactions, along with side information.
-Given the cost of API calls, we sampled a subset of users for our experiment.
-In order to account for the varying interaction frequencies, we first grouped users by interaction frequency into intervals: $[0, 10)$, $[10, 20)$, and up to $[100, +\infty)$.
+We conducted offline experiments using the MIND dataset~\cite{wu2020mind}, which details negative samples recommended to users during interactions, along with side information.
+Given the high cost of API calls, we sampled a subset of $\sim$5,000 users for experimentation.
+To account for the varying interaction frequencies, we first grouped users by interaction frequency into intervals: $[0, 10)$, $[10, 20)$, and up to $[100, +\infty)$.
 Then, from each group, we randomly selected users, ensuring a total of at least 10,000 interactions per group.